-So you've collected your favorite works and finally planned out the perfect gallery wall, but wait—we have a better idea.
-Before you pick up the hammer, we suggest you hit the nail on the head (figuratively speaking) and forgo the hangers altogether.
-Instead, display your coveted prints, original paintings, and prized photography against the wall, the mantel, the cabinet, or even on the floor.
-Yep, all the cool kids are doing it.
-Why, you ask?
+So you've collected your favorite works and finally planned out the perfect gallery wall, but wait.
+Before you pick up the hammer and nails, a different idea might be to forgo the hangers altogether.
+Instead of hanging your artwork, why not display your coveted prints, paintings, prized photography, or other framed (or unframed) works against the wall, the mantel, the cabinet, or even on the floor?
+In other words, leaning your artwork could be just what your space needs.

 You could choose to display your favorite decorative objects on the cabinet, or you could lean your prized paintings here instead.
-We're gunning for the latter.
-We love how Australian artist Daimon Downey has leaned them over the top of each other.
-It adds a lived-in flavor to any space, and we're digging it big time.
+We're opting for the latter, especially if it's an oversized piece.
+For example, we love how Los Angeles art dealer John Wolf casually leaned this piece behind the formal, gilded table lamps, adding a lived-in vibe to the space.

-The mantel over your home's fireplace is the perfect place for displaying art.
-The shelf is the ideal width and height to line them up.
-You can mix various objets d'art around them too.
-We love how this one is sitting casually against an antique gilded mirror.
+The mantel over your home's fireplace is the perfect place for displaying art, and we especially like this location for your most favorite focal piece because the shelf space is the ideal width and height to line them up (meaning eye-level, according to many decorating experts).
+You can opt to mix various other objects around them too.
+We love how this one is sitting unpretentiously between two sconces.